swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Redirection

-Let's turn to the experimental data from the hearing tests that we began with.
-This data is located in the `~/boot-camps/shell/data` directory.
-Each subdirectory corresponds to a particular participant in the study.
-Navigate to the `Bert` subdirectory in `data`.
-There are a bunch of text files which contain experimental data results.
-Lets print them all:

-    cat au*

-Now enter the following command:
+Let's say we want to dump all molecules into a single file.
+We can do this with a single command (from within the `molecules/` directory):

-    cat au* > ../all_data
+    cat *.pdb > ../all_data

-This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
+This tells the shell to take the output from the `cat *.pdb` command and dump it into a new file called `../all_data`.
 To verify that this worked, examine the `all_data` file.
 If `all_data` had already existed, we would overwritten it.
 So the `>` character tells the shell to take the output from what ever is on the left and dump it into the file on the right.
-The `>>` characters do almost the same thing, except that they will append the output to the file if it already exists.
+The `>>` characters do almost the same thing, except that they will append the output to the end of the file if it already exists.

 * * * *
-**Short Exercise**
+**Exercise**

+The `wc` command returns the number of lines, words, and characters in a text file (it stands for "word count").
+For example:

+    $ wc ~/shell-data/molecules/propane.pdb
+    15 111 825 shell-data/molecules/propane.pdb

+Say you just want the number of lines in the file.
+The `-l` option (that's the lower-case letter "l") does this:

+    $ wc -l ~/shell-data/molecules/propane.pdb
+    15 shell-data/molecules/propane.pdb

-Use `>>`, to append the contents of all of the files whose names contain the number 4 in the directory:
+Use a wildcard with the `wc -l` command to see the lengths of all the `.pdb` files in the `molecules/` directory.

-    /home/swc/boot-camps/shell/data/gerdal

-to the existing `all_data` file.
-Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal with filenames that contain the number 4.
+Now run the command again and use the `>` redirection to write the output to a file called `lengths`

 * * * *

+## Pipes

+Pipes are one of the most important concepts in the shell.
+It's really what brings command-line programs together.
+As a quick motivating example, try concatenating all the molecule files to the screen like we did before:

+    cat ~/shell-data/molecules/*.pdb

+That was a fair amount of output and probably scrolled off screen.
+But we have a good program for quickly viewing longer files: `less`.
+In a previous exercise we already wrote all the molecule files to a single file.
+In case you didn't get it, here it is again:

+    cat ~/shell-data/molecules/*.pdb > ~/shell-data/all_data

+Now we can view the output with `less`:

+    less ~/shell-data/all_data

+But what if we just wanted to view the output of a command in `less` without making all these intermediate files that we may not care to keep (it is duplicating data after all)?
+That's where power of the pipe comes in.
+We can "pipe" the output of `cat` *directly* to `less` without making an intermediate file:

+    `cat ~/shell-data/molecules/*.pdb | less`

+Note the use of the "pipe" symbol `|`.
+It's similar to the `>` we saw before, but rather than outputting to file it passes the data directly to the `less` command, which is designed to be able to read data from the pipe.

+### A bit of UNIX philosophy

+It was easy to see with just a few molecule files which is the shortest and which is the longest.
+But what if we have 6000 of these files and we want a quick look?
+The `sort` command can do this for us.
+Sort the output of the `wc -l *.pdb` command we saved in the `lengths` file:

+    sort lengths

+Now saw we wanted the

 ## Creating, moving, copying, and removing